nebelgrau77/STM32L0_SimpleNN/readme.md

 The target is STM32L0xx MCU, in my case Nucleo-32 STM32L031K6 dev board.
 To experiment with low power consumption the code uses MSI oscillator as main clock source, and LSE 32 kHz oscillator as Low Power UART source.

 It's my work in progress, so things are just commented out for now, as I go ahead with the course :)

+__updates__:

+* most arrays used as function arguments are now array slices, without a specified length, except for 2D arrays

+__TO DO__:

+* find out how to use a 2D array slice